chakrit/go-make/README.md

 * `gomake vet` - Installs the `vet` go tool and runs it.
 * `gomake fmt` - Formats all sources in the current folder.

+All commands only effect the current package, you can include additional packages by giving `gomake` a `PKG` variable.
+However, most of the time if your package imports its subpackages, you should be just fine.

 # CROSSCOMPILE